Accessibility statement

 Preparation of this accessibility statement

-This statement was prepared on 15 August 2024.
+This statement was prepared on 21 November 2024.
+It was last updated on 15 January 2026.

-The service was last tested independently for compliance with WCAG 2.2 AA on 3 April 2024.
+The service was last tested independently for compliance with WCAG 2.2 AA on 12 December 2025.

 We tested the service based on a user's ability to complete key journeys.
 All parts of the chosen journeys were tested, including documents.
 Journeys were chosen based on a number of factors, including usage statistics, risk assessments and subject matter.